No single-use: How to limit your plastic waste as a traveller in Japan

 Local governments are leading the way in reducing Japan's plastic waste problem | Source: Plastic Atlas Japan (licence: CC-BY-NC-ND 4.0)

-And government legislation is slowly changing too.
-For example, in 2019, the Japanese government adopted the Resource Circulation Strategy for Plastics and in 2022, it enacted the Law Concerning Promotion of Resource Recycling Related to Plastics.
+Government legislation is also slowly changing.
+For example, in 2019, the Japanese government adopted the Resource Circulation Strategy for Plastics, and in 2022, it enacted the Law Concerning the Promotion of Resource Recycling Related to Plastics.

 While zero waste living in Japan (as in many other countries) remains a huge challenge, zero waste promoters among Japan’s content creators, such as Ran Nomura from Zero Waste Japan and Life Hugger, as well as Zenbird Media, enjoy a steadily growing audience.